chelsdg79/dental-clinic-template/README.md

 ### 4.7 How to Add Your Logo

 > Not comfortable editing code?
 Reply to your
-> Gumroad receipt and I'll add your logo for you.
+> Etsy/Payhip receipt and I'll add your logo for you.

 In `components/navbar.tsx`, find the logo section and replace the text placeholder with an `Image` component: